spyoungtech/FreeSimpleGUI/readme_creator/output/call reference.md

 The global settings has a setting called -   "-explorer program-" It defines the program to run when this function is called.
-The optional folder paramter specified which path should be opened.
+The optional folder parameter specified which path should be opened.

 ```
 execute_file_explorer(folder_to_open = "")